bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

-DORF is to be enabled by a compiler flag **‑XDeclaredOverloadedRecordFields**, which implies flag **‑XNoMonoRecordFields**, which in turn implies ‑XDisambiguateRecordFields and -XNamedFieldPuns with ‑XRecordWildCards.
+DORF is to be enabled by a compiler flag **‑XDeclaredOverloadedRecordFields**, which implies flag **[‑XNoMonoRecordFields](records/declared-overloaded-record-fields/no-mono-record-fields)**, which in turn implies ‑XDisambiguateRecordFields and -XNamedFieldPuns with ‑XRecordWildCards.

-Note we do not assume flag ‑XDotPostfixFuncApply; dot notation is not needed by DORF, it's purely syntactic sugar to suit the taste of the programmer.
+Note we do not assume flag **[‑XDotPostfixFuncApply](records/declared-overloaded-record-fields/dot-postfix)**; dot notation is not needed by DORF, it's purely syntactic sugar to suit the taste of the programmer.